Climate-CAFE/us_census_tutorial/README.md

 >
 >- **ZCTA Coverage** ZCTA coverage is not included in ACS 1-Year Estimates.
 >- **Population Threshold** The data is available only for regions with a population of 65,000 or more.
->- **Hispanic Data Inclusion** Hispanic data was incorporated starting from the 2009 ACS 1-year estimates.
 >- **Impact of COVID-19** Due to the impact of the COVID-19 pandemic on data collection, the Census Bureau did not release its standard 2020 ACS 1-year estimates.
 >- **Variable Changes** Some variable changes occurred; refer to this [link](https://www.census.gov/programs-surveys/acs/technical-documentation/table-and-geography-changes.html) for all the details.